Get the best possible viewability results by following these best practices for your website and content.

 - Speed: Ensure your ads load quickly so users don’t scroll past them before they load.

-- Content: Create engaging above-the-fold content that invites your visitors to scroll down the page to see what is below the fold.
-This will lead them down the page revealing BTF ads.
+- Content: Create engaging above-the-fold content that invites visitors to scroll down the page to see what is below the fold.
+This leads them down the page revealing BTF ads.
 Place visible headlines of the next article or story near the bottom of the top fold to encourage the user to find out what’s further down the page.

 - Ad placement: Ads placed on the left or right side have higher viewability rates than those placed in the middle.
 Additionally, placing ads in a separate column from the content can keep the content column clean and unobstructed, and may increase the chance that the user proceeds down the entire page.

 Placement is an important factor in improving the viewability of your video ads — if people can’t find your videos, they can’t watch the content.
 By placing videos in an optimal location, audiences are more likely to find and watch your video content and ads.

 Here are things to consider to help people find your video content: